-To receive student financial aid, a student must meet the following general requirements:
+To receive student financial aid, a student must:

-- Must be enrolled or accepted for enrollment as a regular student working toward an associate degree or eligible certificate program of study at NCCC.
-This is commonly referred to as being "matriculated." - Must demonstrate financial need as determined by the Federal Methodology means of evaluating the data reported on the Free Application for Federal Student Aid.
+- 1. Be a matriculated student at NCCC, enrolled in an eligible certificate or degree program. - Demonstrate financial need as determined by the Federal Methodology means of evaluating the data reported on the Free Application for Federal Student Aid. - 3.
+Meet federal and state regulations that set minimum standards for aid recipients concerning good academic

-- Must meet federal and state regulations that set minimum standards for aid recipients concerning good academic standing and satisfactory academic progress toward completion of his/her program of study. - Must have earned a high school diploma or GED certificate. - 5.
-Must be a U.S. citizen or eligible non-citizen - Must certify that she/he will use federal student aid only for educational purposes and that she/he is not in default on prior federal student loans or owe a refund of federal Title IV grant funds. - Must be registered with the Selective Service Administration, if male and 18 years of age or older. - Must have a valid Social Security number.
-If a Social Security number is needed, find out about applying at www.ssa.gov or by calling 800-772-1213 (TTY 800-325-0778).
+- standing and satisfactory academic progress toward completion of his/her program of study. - 4.
+Have earned a high school diploma or GED certificate. - 5.
+Be a U.S. citizen or eligible non-citizen. - Certify that she/he will use federal student aid only for educational purposes and that she/he is not in default on prior federal student loans or owe a refund of federal Title IV grant funds. - 7.
+Be registered with the Selective Service Administration, if male and 18 years of age or older. - Have a valid Social Security number.
+If a Social Security number is needed, find out about applying at www. ssa.gov or by calling 800-772-1213 (TTY 800-325-0778).

 Additional restrictions are placed on a student who has been convicted under federal or state law of selling or possessing illegal drugs.
 To determine individual status, one should call 847-688-6888.
 TTY users should call 847-688-2567.
-Eligibility is also limited, generally for a Pell Grant only, for an incarcerated student in a federal or state penal institution.
-Further, a student who has earned a previous baccalaureate degree is ineligible for Federal Pell Grants, although a student who is enrolled to fulfill teacher certification requirements may still seek assistance from the Federal Direct Loan Programs.
-Students with prior BA degrees will not be considered for need-based grant assistance but may apply for scholarships, loans, and work study.
+Eligibility is also limited, for an incarcerated student in a federal or state penal institution.
+A student who has earned a previous baccalaureate degree is ineligible for Federal Pell Grants.
+However, students enrolled to fulfill teaching certification requirements may still seek assistance from the Federal Direct Loan Programs.
+Students with prior BA degrees will not be considered for needbased grant assistance but may apply for scholarships, loans, and work study.